-- The City of Brampton and the Canada Infrastructure Bank (CIB) have achieved financial close on an investment wherein the CIB will commit up to \$400 million to support Brampton Transit's purchase of up to 450 zero-emission buses (ZEBs) by 2027.
-This is the CIB's largest ZEB financing commitment with a municipality to date, supporting one of the largest public transit ZEB fleet conversions in Canada.
-While this is a significant step in the right direction towards fleet electrification, Brampton Transit will still require additional funding in order to transition to full fleet electrification. - The CIB loan financing is intended to help offset the incremental cost of Zero Emission Buses (ZEBs), over their diesel counterparts.
-Transit will still require municipal or other upper level government funding for the base cost of the diesel or dieselhybrid buses as well as the full cost of charging and other facility related infrastructure. - Transit anticipates further funding of approximately \$100M is needed, over and above the City's annual capital investment, approved Investing in Canada Infrastructure Program (ICIP) funding, the CIB loan and potential funding through the Zero Emission Transit Fund program to cover the remaining costs associated with a full transition to electrification.
+- On July 21, 2021, the Canada Infrastructure Bank (CIB) and the City of Brampton announced their agreement in principle, a Memorandum of Understanding (MOU), which would see the CIB loan up to \$400M to Brampton to support the purchase of up to 450 zero-emission buses (ZEBs) by 2027.
+While this announcement is a significant step in the right direction towards fleet electrification, Brampton Transit will still require additional funding in order to transition to full fleet electrification. - The CIB loan financing is intended to help offset the incremental cost of Zero Emission Buses (ZEBs), over their diesel counterparts.
+Transit will still require municipal or other upper level government funding for the base cost of the diesel or diesel-hybrid buses as well as the full cost of charging and other facility related infrastructure. - Transit anticipates further funding of approximately \$100M is needed, over and above the City's annual capital investment, approved Investing in Canada Infrastructure Program (ICIP) funding, the CIB loan and potential funding through the Zero Emission Transit Fund program to cover the remaining costs associated with a full transition to electrification.